 The program teaches through gradual steps and small increments so that students do not get overwhelmed.
 While students need to become familiar with the dictionary and a thesaurus, the courses often include lists of suggestions to assist students, lists such as the “Synonyms for Villains” along with definitions for each on page 46 of MC 9 II.

 All instructional information is in the worktexts; there are no teacher manuals.
-Because so much detail is included in the courses, each worktext is large—from about 200 pages to 400 pages each.
+Because so much detail is included in the courses, each worktext is large—from about 200 pages to 400 pages.
 While students need a notebook for composition assignments, outlines, etc., there are numerous activities to be completed directly in the consumable worktext.
-So students will each need their own book.
+So every student needs his or her own book.

 Parents should start out working directly with students to make sure they understand how the courses work.
 Depending upon the level and the ability of the student, generally, parents will need to work directly with students for one or two hours each week to discuss assignments, teach outlining techniques, check student rough drafts, go over the Checklist Challenge, review final compositions, and otherwise assist students as needed.
 Students should then be able to work independently through their lessons for four days of the week, spending about 20 to 50 minutes per day, depending upon the level.
 Younger students are likely to require more parental assistance throughout the week.